 - 1. In Internet Explorer, access the Sitecore login page (/sitecore). - 2.
-In Internet Explorer, in the Sitecore login page, click the Advanced tab. - 3.
-In Internet Explorer, in the Sitecore login page, click Desktop. - 4.
-In Internet Explorer, in the Sitecore login page, in the User Name and Password fields, enter authentication credentials, and then click Login.
+Click the Advanced tab. - 3.
+Click Desktop. - 4.
+Enter credentials in the User Name and Password fields, and then click Login. - 5.
+In the Sitecore Desktop, click the Sitecore button, and then click Developer Center.
+The Developer Center appears in the Sitecore Desktop.